For high school students

-Learn more about the essay contest by French for the Future.
+Learn more about the contest and winning entries.

 Association canadienne des professionnels de l'immersion - Immersion Clip Contest

 The Association canadienne des professionnels de l'immersion (Canadian Association of Immersion Professionals) holds a video contest for individual students.
 Record a video clip on a yearly theme for your shot at one of 18 scholarships worth between $1,000 and $12,000.